mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/editor/index.md

 !!! question "How to I get the selection/ selected node in the editor."

     Call `editorComponent.getSelectionManager().getSelection() / editorContext.getSelectedNode()`.

+!!! question "How do I use empty text for empty cells?"
+    Specific Languages Blog &mdash; [Use empty text for empty cells](https://specificlanguages.com/posts/basic-editors/use-empty-text-for-empty-cells/){target=_blank}

+!!! question "How to get the current MPS project from within the editor?"
+    Specific Languages Blog &mdash; [How to get the current MPS project from within the editor](https://specificlanguages.com/posts/how-to-get-current-project-from-editor/){target=_blank}

+!!! question "How do I find all open editors?"
+    Specific Languages Blog &mdash; [Finding all open editors](https://specificlanguages.com/posts/2022-03/10-finding-all-open-editors/){target=_blank}

+!!! warning "The property value is invalid."
+    Specific Languages Blog &mdash; [Invalid property values](https://specificlanguages.com/posts/2022-02/22-invalid-property-values/){target=_blank}

+!!! question "What happens when I press F5 in the editor?"
+    Specific Languages Blog &mdash; [F5 in editor](https://specificlanguages.com/posts/2022-03/09-f5-in-editor/){target=_blank}

 [^1]:[MPS forum - hierarchical tree structure and editing](https://mps-support.jetbrains.com/hc/en-us/community/posts/4403918630290-hierarchical-tree-structure-and-editing)